JozefinaNikolova/SupportManagementSystem/README.md

 # Support Management System #

-For the purpose of providing 24/7 phone support of Atlassian products of external customers, a support management system will be created to manage the support agents availability.
+For the purpose of providing 24/7 phone support of products for external customers, a support management system will be created to manage the support agents availability.

 ## The managements of the support agents will fulfill the following requirements: ##